andykim1315/ShowME/README.md

 * Currently I'm working on nothing.
 Lazy boy heh

 * 📫 How to reach me -
-* Look it up if you can!
+* Catch me if you can!
+HAHAHAHAHA

 * 🗒️ Things you need to know -
 * Wa SanS!!